Rhine water falls again in Germany, river ships cut loads

 Commodity traders said that water levels at Kaub are so low that vessel owners have freedom under their contracts to cancel shipments if they believe their vessels cannot operate safely.

-River ships continue to sail but at Kaub are often 70% empty, a trader said.
+River ships continue to sail but at Kaub are often 70% empty, one trader said.

 Shallow water means vessel operators impose surcharges on freight rates, increasing costs for cargo owners.

-The Rhine is an important shipping route for commodities including grains, minerals, coal and oil products including heating oil.
+The Rhine is an important shipping route for commodities including grains, minerals, coal and oil products such as heating oil.

 ((michael.j.hogan@thomsonreuters.com; +49 172 671 36 54; Reuters Messaging: michael.hogan.thomsonreuters.com@reuters.net))